Lpitt2/Todo/README.md

 * Python3
 * Django
+* Channels
+* Redis
+* channels_redis
+* Docker (Used for Redis server)
+* daphne

 This project was written using a Linux operating system and as such, there may be problems running it on Windows or macOS (specifically when considering the file line endings).

+To launch the server, first launch the redis server using the following command:

+`$ docker run --rm -p 6397:6397 redis:7`

-To launch the server ensure that your terminal is in *./Todo/Todo/* and run the
+Once the Redis server is running, ensure that your terminal is in _./Todo/Todo/_ and run the command:
-command:

 `$ python3 manage.py runserver`

-NOte that in some terminals enviornments it is required to specify file names prefixed with the local path (e.g., "*.\manage.py*").
+Note that in some terminals enviornments it is required to specify file names prefixed with the local path (e.g., "*.\manage.py*").
 If there are problems running the program ensure that the migrations are updated by running the commands: